AxonIQ/reference-guide/part-i-getting-started/quick-start.md

 (1) Aggregate configuration - it will recognize all command/event handlers and wire them up

-(2) For this purpose we'll use in-memory event store to store events
+(2) For the purpose of this quick start, we'll use in-memory event store to store events

 (3) Our projection has event and query handlers, that's why we have it registered within `EventHandlingConfiguration` and as a query handler (4)